ezyinfra/devfolio/README.md

-# Developer Portfolio Template
+# Free open-Source Portfolio Template :

-Welcome to the Developer Portfolio Template!
+Welcome to Free open-Source Portfolio Template!
 This open-source project allows you to quickly set up a personal portfolio website with minimal effort.
 The main data is sourced from a JSON file, making it easy to customize and update.

 ## Getting Started